jurra/articles_scraper/issues.md

 ```
 ## Fix the dockercompose file so that the tables are not created from the .sql scripts
-- [ ] Check how to recreate the same thing we did with pgadmin
+- [x] Check how to recreate the same thing we did with pgadmin

-## Feature: add_new_article
-- [x] Done in a simple dummy fashion with unit tests
-Consider all the checks to add an article

-## Learn how to insert objects that have relations
+## (Solved)Learn how to insert objects that have relations

-## Remove config.py from .gitignore

-## Fix names of examples

-## Do the migration exercise